Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

 between the derived wrapped Fukaya category and the derived category of perfect modules over the wrapped Fukaya $A_\infty$-algebra

 which can be regarded as an $A_\infty$-algebra over the semisimple ring $\Bbbk=\bigoplus_{1\leq i\leq k}\mathbb{K}e_i$.

-Combining the generation result in $\cite{cggr}$ and $\cite{gps2}$ with Theorem 3 of $\cite{sg1}$ implies that the wrapped Fukaya category $\mathcal{W}(M)$ of any Weinstein manifold $M$ carries a smooth Calabi-Yau structure.
+Combining the generation result in $\cite{cggr}$ and $\cite{gps2}$ with $\cite{sg1}$, Theorem 3 implies that the wrapped Fukaya category $\mathcal{W}(M)$ of any Weinstein manifold $M$ carries a smooth Calabi-Yau structure.
 Also, in favourable situations it is possible to upgrade the smooth Calabi-Yau structure on $\mathcal{W}(M)$ to an exact one.
 For example, the author studied in $\cite{yl}$ the wrapped Fukaya $A_\infty$-algebras of the 6-dimensional Milnor fibers associated to the isolated singularities

 in $\mathbb{C}^4$, where $\lambda\neq0,1$ and $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}\leq1$, and identified them with \textit{Calabi-Yau completions} in the sense of Keller $\cite{bk,bke}$ of certain directed quiver algebras, which in particular shows that their wrapped Fukaya categories all admit exact Calabi-Yau structures.
-Earlier results in this direction include the work of Etg\"{u}-Lekili $\cite{etl1}$, which proves the existence of an exact Calabi-Yau structure in the case when $M$ is a 4-dimensional Milnor fiber of type $A_m$ and $D_m$ (provided that $\mathrm{char}(\mathbb{K})\neq2$), and Ekholm-Lekili $\cite{ekl}$, which shows that the same is true when $M$ is a plumbing of $T^\ast S^n$'s according to any tree, where $n\geq3$.
+Earlier results in this direction include the work of Etg\"{u}-Lekili $\cite{etl1}$, which proves the existence of an exact Calabi-Yau structure in the case when $M$ is a 4-dimensional Milnor fiber of type $A_m$ or $D_m$ ($\mathrm{char}(\mathbb{K})\neq2$ in the latter case), and Ekholm-Lekili $\cite{ekl}$, which shows the same to be true when $M$ is a plumbing of $T^\ast S^n$'s according to any tree, where $n\geq3$.
 See also $\cite{is}$, where a relation between the wrapped Fukaya category $\mathcal{W}(Y_\phi;b_0)$ of some quasi-projective 3-folds $Y_\phi$ arising from meromorphic quadratic differentials $\phi$, twisted by some non-trivial bulk term $b_0\in H^2(Y_\phi;\mathbb{Z}/2)$, and the completed Ginzburg algebras arising from ideal triangulations of marked bordered surfaces is conjectured.

 However, it is in general not true that the wrapped Fukaya category of any Weinstein manifold carries an exact Calabi-Yau structure.
 The first set of such counterexamples is found by Davison $\cite{bd}$, who studied the fundamental group algebra $\mathbb{K}[\pi_1(Q)]$ of a $K(\pi,1)$ space $Q$, and showed that when $Q$ is a hyperbolic manifold, $\mathbb{K}[\pi_1(Q)]$ is not exact Calabi-Yau.
 Note that for a closed manifold which is topologically $K(\pi,1)$, we have a quasi-isomorphism $\mathcal{W}_{T^\ast Q}:=\mathit{CW}^\ast(T_q^\ast Q,T_q^\ast Q)\cong\mathbb{K}[\pi_1(Q)]$ between (formal) $A_\infty$-algebras $\cite{ma3}$.